Brighton & Hove Greyhound Stadium: 2000–present

 Brian Clemenson was three times champion trainer in 2003, 2004 and 2005.
 The track remains one of the premier venues in the country and attracts some of the best trainers in the country including recent acquisitions Seamus Cahill and Norah McEllistrim.
 In 2018 the stadium signed a deal with SIS to race every Tuesday and Wednesday afternoon, Friday morning, and every Thursday and Saturday evening.

 In 2019 the track created new race distance of 500 metres; the track had previously raced over that distance in the 1970s.
 The 515 distance was retained for open races.

 In 2022, Entain signed a long term deal with the Arena Racing Company for media rights, starting in January 2024.
 The stadium now opens every Wednesday and Sunday afternoon, Friday morning, and Thursday and Saturday evening.

+Opposition

+The track is the subject of opposition from activists opposed to greyhound racing on animal welfare grounds.
+Local campaign group Close Hove Dog Track stage regular protests outside the stadium, aiming to secure its closure.